Azure/azure-sdk-for-python/sdk/keyvault/azure-security-keyvault/azure/security/keyvault/secrets/README.md

 * updated: Indicates when this version of the secret was updated.(read-only)

 ### Secret Client:
-The Secret client performs the interactions with the Azure Key Vault service for getting, setting, updating, deleting, and listing secrets.
+The Secret client performs the interactions with the Azure Key Vault service for getting, setting, updating,deleting, and listing secrets and its versions.
 An asynchronous and synchronous, SecretClient, client exists in the SDK allowing for selection of a client based on an application's use case.

 ## Examples
 The following sections provide several code snippets covering some of the most common Azure Key Vault Secret service related tasks, including: